zed/imunifyav-doc/docs/imunifyav/README.md

 ### Installation Instructions

 :::warning Warning
 On DirectAdmin, Imunify UI requires the `proc_open` PHP function to be enabled.
-If you are unable to log in, you might see a related message in the `errror.log` of the web-server.
+If you are unable to open the Imunify UI, you might see a related message in the `errror.log` of the web-server.
 If so, please remove it from the `disable_functions` list in `php.ini`.
 :::

 To install ImunifyAV proceed the following steps: